-8. Depreciable basis as a result of capital improvements.
-If capital improvements are made facility, the new provider shall maintain the original owner's records of capital assets.
+9. Retirement and replacement of outdated equipment.
+Upon a change of ownership of a facility, the new provider shall maintain the original owner's records of capital assets.
 If the new owner subsequently retires outdated equipment, the original owner's cost minus any depreciation shall be an allowable write-off.
 Replacement equipment costs shall be allowed according to capital improvement rules as specified above.